YGZWQZD/Robust-SSL-Benchmark/README.md

 ![Robust SSL](./Figures/RobustSSL.png)

 # Analytical Method
 Studying the robustness of algorithms requires a dynamic perspective to investigate the change in algorithm performance with varying degrees of data inconsistency.
 For example, we define the function that describes the change in model accuracy with inconsistency as $Acc_T$. we can plot the accuracy change curve to analyze the robustness, which we refer to as the Robustness Analysis Curve (RAC).
-The RAC represents the correspondence between the inconsistency $t$ on the horizontal axis and the corresponding $Acc_T(t)$ on the vertical axis.For example:
+The RAC represents the correspondence between the inconsistency $t$ on the horizontal axis and the corresponding $Acc_T(t)$ on the vertical axis.
+For example:

 ![RAC](./Distribution/images/Distribution_VisDA.png)